miguelmartens/flint3-kpn-ftth-guide/docs/01-prerequisites.md

 **Workaround:** Try rebooting the router or resetting the the whole configuration if the issue persists.

+### WiFi Channels Not Showing Despite Being Enabled
+WiFi channels may suddenly stop appearing even though they are enabled in the GUI interface.

+**Workaround:** Disable 802.11r Fast Transition in the wireless settings to resolve this issue.

 ## Tips

 ### Backup Configuration Files